Welcome to Uttar Bangla College (UBC)!

 “Many students come from poor families,” says college Higher School Certificate student Helal Hossain.
 “Their families cannot buy books in the market, so they rely on the library.
 For us, it's a reading room, a source of knowledge and a place to share what we have read as well.”

-The College itself, which offers up to honours level study in several disciplines, has been funded since 1994 by Dr Mozammel Haque, a professor of Glasgow's Strathclyde University who originally hails from Kakina.
+The College itself, which offers up to honours level study in several disciplines, has been funded by Professor Dr Mozammel Huq, University of Strathclyde, Glasgow who originally hails from Kakina.

-As college founder, Haque communicated with Glasgow's Sikh community to source donations for the library, which opened in 2003, initially with a single floor and literary assets of 5,000 books.
+As the Founder of UBC, Dr Huq communicated with Glasgow's Sikh community to source donations for the library, which opened in 2003, initially with a single floor and literary assets of 5,000 books.
 Four years later a second floor was completed, with funding from Glasgow-based Charity Education International.